-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Taxpayers Protection Alliance (TPA) has submitted a public comment letter to the U.S. Department of Health and Human Services and the Food and Drug Administration, advocating for substantial reforms in the approval processes for medications and food additives.
 The organization, representing millions of taxpayers and consumers, emphasizes that regulatory rigidity has delayed necessary innovations that could save lives.

-In the letter, David Williams, president of TPA, c more ST
+In the letter, David Williams, president of TPA, criticizes the lengthy and costly processes involve more ST

 Tesla Urges Rejection of Steel Tariff Inclusion Request (10)